Strategy update from Challenge Director, Dr Andrea Byrom

 - Read the full Strategy.
 (Draft only.
 Subject to change following Science Board recommendation)

-Via the Ministry of Business, Innovation and Employment (MBIE), the panel has now provided a draft report to Manaaki Whenua, with MBIE’s Science Board due to announce a decision in November 2018.
+The Ministry of Business, Innovation and Employment (MBIE) Science Board is due to announce a decision on Tranche 2 investment in November 2018.

-We are now starting to scope seven Strategic Outcome areas outlined in the new strategy.
-These outcomes fall under three impact areas:
+We are now starting to scope seven Strategic Outcome areas (SOs) under three Impacts:

-- Empower – New Zealanders value our biological heritage, understand how it is changing, and are inspired to take action to protect it.
+- Whakamana (empower) – New Zealanders value our biological heritage, understand how it is changing, and are inspired to take action to protect it

-- Protect – New Zealand’s biosecurity system is world class.
+- Tiaki (protect) – New Zealand’s biosecurity system is world class

-- Restore – New Zealand’s natural and production ecosystems are resilient and thriving.
+- Whakahou (restore) – New Zealand’s natural and production ecosystems are resilient and thriving

 A message from Dr James Buwalda, Governance Group Chair

-The BioHeritage Challenge’s Governance Group strongly endorses the Future Strategy.
-We expect that through the robust review process that’s now underway, our Strategy will be further refined but, in the meantime, the Governance Group supports work to begin to develop a 2019–2024 research plan alongside the Strategy.
+The BioHeritage Challenge’s Governance Group strongly endorses our new Strategy.
+We expect that through the robust review process that’s now underway, our Strategy will be further refined but, in the meantime, the Governance Group supports work to implement the Strategy.